thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **fetchAnswerData**
 > AnswerDataResponse fetchAnswerData(fetchAnswerDataRequest)

   Version: 9.0.0.cl or later   Fetches data from a saved Answer.
 Requires at least view access to the saved Answer.
+The `record_size` attribute determines the number of records to retrieve in an API call.
+For more information about pagination, record size, and maximum row limit, see [Pagination and record size settings](For more information, and see [Liveboard data API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_pagination_settings_for_data_and_report_apis).   ).

 ### Example